svlobao/svlobao/README.md

 * Linux

-Also, I have been looking for open-source projects in the context of robotics to contribute to.
+My long-term goal is to be able to build applications, kernels, etc. in the context of machine learning acceleration.
+I am most interested in the computer vision and computer architecture niches.

-Technologies I have used in side projects & have the interest to keep using:
+Finally, these are some technologies I have used in side projects & have the interest to keep using:

 [![Swift](https://img.shields.io/badge/Swift-ed5634?style=for-the-badge&logo=Swift&logoColor=white)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/aboutswift)
 [![iOS](https://img.shields.io/badge/Apple-999999?style=for-the-badge&logo=iOS&logoColor=white)](https://developer.apple.com/ios/)